SAKryukov/dotnet-solution-structure/articles/article0.md

 ## How to Obtain Resource Dictionary?

 If we are developing a UI application, we already have immediate access to resource dictionaries related to the application.
 For example, we have the access to instance members `System.Windows.Application.Resources` and `Window.Resources` for every loaded window.
 The same goes for `Page`, all types of `Control`, and many more classes.
-We can read data from these resources immediately, without loading any files.
+We can access data from these resources immediately, without loading any files.

-But when do we really need an independent way to put data in a `ResourceDictionary` and access this data in code at any time?
+But what about the cases when we really need an independent way to put data in a `ResourceDictionary` and access this data in code at any time?
 In such cases, we may not even have an application.
 Moreover, we can even develop a WPF application without any UI; it could take data from the command line and produce some results, put data in files or databases without user interaction, and it still can use XAML data as resources.

 No, loading a file via `Uri` is not an acceptable option.
 We should not use any *magic strings*, ever.
 Instead, we can embed a resource dictionary in some framework element with the `Resources` property.
 If we do so, we can use the luxury of the XAML editor.
 To see how to do it, let's start with the example below.
+The steps are [described in more detail below](#paragraph-create-resources).

 That was the common part.
 And now when we have access to a `ResourceDictionary`, the approaches can be different.